The Deanery Garden

-Please enjoy your brief view of the Deanery but please be aware that some of the paths are steep and may be slippery if the weather is unkind.
+Please be aware that some of the paths are steep and may be slippery in wet weather.

-Some of the stone arches are low so please remember to duck at the appropriate moment.
+Some of the stone arches are low so please take care and remember to duck at the appropriate moment!

-There is a swing in the gardens but is only suitable for very small children as the apple tree holding it is too slender to support larger people – please avoid sitting on it if possible.
+The children’s garden swing it is only suitable for very small children as the apple tree holding it is too slender to take much weight – please avoid sitting on it if possible.